A command line utility for batch-renaming files.

 to view the command line help:

-Usage: vimv [files] This utility lets you batch rename files using a text editor.
+Usage: vimv [files] This utility lets you batch-rename files using a text editor.
 Files to be renamed should be supplied as a list of command-line arguments, e.g. $ vimv *.mp3 The list of files will be opened in the editor specified by the $EDITOR environment variable, one filename per line.
 Edit the list, save, and exit.
 The files will be renamed to the edited filenames.
-Directories along the path will be created as required.
+Directories along the renamed paths will be created as required.
+If the input file list is empty, Vimv defaults to listing the contents of the current working directory.
 Vimv supports cycle-renaming.
 You can safely rename A to B, B to C, and C to A in a single operation.
 Use the --force flag to overwrite existing files that aren't part of a renaming cycle.
 (Existing directories are never overwritten.
 If you attempt to overwrite a directory the program will exit with an error message and a non-zero status code.)
-You can delete a file by 'renaming' it to a blank line, but only if the --delete flag has been specified.
-Deleted files are moved to the system's trash/recycle bin, unless the --git flag has been specified and the file is being tracked by git in which case 'git rm' is used to delete the file.
+You can delete a file or directory by prefixing its name with a '#' symbol.
+Deleted files and directories are moved to the system's trash/recycle bin.
 Arguments: [files] List of files to rename.
 Options: -e, --editor <name> Specify the editor to use.
-Flags: -d, --delete Enable file deletion. -f, --force Overwrite existing files. -g, --git Use 'git mv' to move, 'git rm' to delete. -h, --help Print this help text. -q, --quiet Only report errors. -v, --version Print the version number.
+Flags: -f, --force Overwrite existing files. -h, --help Print this help text. -q, --quiet Quiet mode -- only report errors. -s, --stdin Read the list of input files from stdin. -v, --version Print the version number.

 Vimv simply ignores any filenames that haven't been changed so you don't have to be overly fussy about specifying its input.
 You can run: